 - Applications for anesthesia fellows are reviewed on a rolling basis (Fellowship begins July 1)

 As part of the UCSF family, our fellows will have opportunities to work with many ongoing global health initiatives at UCSF including the Center for Global Surgical Studies, Global Partners in Anesthesia & Surgery, and UCSF Global Health Sciences.

 One or two-year fellowship pathways will be offered (depending on partner site needs) and will include opportunities for clinical service, teaching, policy and research at both domestic and international project sites.

 - Advanced training in regional, trauma & obstetrics from expert UCSF faculty

 - Up to 11 months per year working at project sites

 - Physician and nurse anesthetists eligible

 - One or two-year pathways available

-- Global Health Bootcamp training course with fellowship cohort
+- Global Health Training course with fellowship cohort

 UCSF-appointed fellows are paired with fellows from their collaborating international or domestic project sites.
-All HEAL fellows (both UCSF-appointed and project site fellows) will join together in San Francisco for a month-long intensive Global Health Training at the beginning of the fellowship.
+All HEAL fellows (both UCSF-appointed and project site fellows) will join together in San Francisco for a Global Health Training course at the beginning of the fellowship.

-Anesthesia and surgery fellows will also receive additional learning opportunities after the July Global Health Training, specific to provision of surgical care in low resource settings.
+Anesthesia and surgery fellows will also receive additional learning opportunities after the July Global Health Training, specific to provision of surgical and anesthesia care in low-resource settings.